Rexee/StreamRecorder/README.md

 This is web interface for the [Livestreamer][Livestreamer].
 It allow to track streams in background and when some of tracked stream is go online - start recording it to local file.

-**You can start StreamRecorder on your NAS and when you come back home from work, watch recorded streams!**

 ## Requirements
 * [Livestreamer][Livestreamer]